mlcommons/ck/cm/docs/motivation.md

 ![](https://cKnowledge.org/images/cm-gap-beween-mlsys-research-and-production2a.png)

+We have noticed that while there many great automation tools and workflow automation frameworks out there, some of them are good only for researchers and some are good only for engineers.

 ## Community effort

-The open-source Collective Mind toolkit (CM aka CK2) is our community effort to solve above problems by providing a unified CLI, API and extensible meta descriptions to existing artifacts and automation scripts for DevOps and MLOps to make them more portable, interoperable, deterministic, reusable, reproducible and understandable with minimal or no changes to existing projects!
+The open-source Collective Mind toolkit (CM aka CK2) is our community effort to develop a simple meta-framework that can solve above problems and make existing tools easier to use for both researchers and engineers.

+CM provides a unified CLI, API and extensible meta descriptions to existing artifacts and automation scripts for DevOps and MLOps to make them more portable, interoperable, deterministic, reusable, reproducible and understandable with minimal or no changes to existing projects!

-The CM toolkit helps users to gradually transform their existing projects, Git repositories, Docker containers, Jupyter notebooks and internal directories into an [open database of portable CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) with a common API, extensible meta descriptions and a simple portability and interoperability layer written in Python or shell scripts.
+The CM toolkit helps users gradually transform their existing projects, Git repositories, Docker containers, Jupyter notebooks and internal directories into an [open database of portable CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) with a common API, extensible meta descriptions and a simple portability and interoperability layer written in Python or shell scripts.